CraftAcademy/library-challenge/README.md

 in order to read books
 I would like to check them out

+As a person
+in order to get the most out of my library
+I want to search for all books by author

 Instructions
 -------
 Read this entire README carefully and follow all instructions.